stdm/stdm.github.io/service.md

 #### 2025

-  * Invited talk at **FRZ Wirtschaftsforum 2025**, Kloten, Switzerland, November 24, 2025
+  * Invited talk on "Prohuman AI" at **FRZ Wirtschaftsforum 2025**, Kloten, Switzerland, November 24, 2025

   * Interview and Q&A at **GoUnity**, Zurich, Switzerland, November 20, 2025